 - Forced displacement

-- “Recovery” responses after violence, conflict, or natural disasters
+- “Recovery” responses after violence, conflict, natural disasters, or crises (including COVID-19)

-P&R supports full randomized trials, pilot studies, exploratory and descriptive work, travel grants, and (in rare but deserving cases) quasi-experimental evaluations.
-Funding for the Peace & Recovery Competitive Fund comes from the UK Department for International Development (DFID) and the Open Society Foundations (OSF).
+P&R supports full randomized trials, pilot studies, exploratory and descriptive work, travel grants, and (in rare but deserving cases) non-experimental evaluations.
+Funding for the Peace & Recovery Competitive Fund comes from the UK Foreign, Commonwealth & Development Office (FCDO), and the Open Society Foundations (OSF).
 A list of full and pilot projects P&R has funded to date can be found here.

 A list of full and pilot projects P&R has funded to date can be found here.